SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

 \subsection{Layer Insertion During Training}

-In classical approaches to training on problem \eqref{eq:class_training}, the network architecture and dimensions are selected before the training process and they are kept fixed during the training.
-In the following we look at a technique to insert a single new layer into a network architecture during the training process.
+In classical training approaches to solving the training problem, \eqref{eq:classical-training}, the network architecture and dimensions are selected prior to the training process and are kept fixed during the training.
+In the following we look at a technique to insert a new layer into a network architecture during the training process.
 Three main questions arise: \begin{itemize} \item \textbf{Where} to insert the new layer in the network?

 \item \textbf{How} to initialize the parameters of the new layer?